abhilash77gupta/ML-projects/README.md

 # ML-projects
-I have don some end to end predictive analysis projects based on the datasets extracted from kaggle.
+I have done some end to end predictive analysis projects based on the datasets extracted from kaggle.